We have filled the Vice President

 to northeastern Oregon, and from western Montana to central Washington.

-improved audio and less dependancy on RF links that had to be repaired
+improved audio and less dependency on RF links that had to be repaired

 the world can join our system by simply connecting to IRLP reflector